 Thiebot et al. (2014) showed that adult Amsterdam albatrosses during their post-breeding sabbatical period moved widely (31° to 115° E), mostly exhibiting westwards wider-scale migratory movements (sensu Weimerskirch et al. 2015a) reaching >4000 km from the colony exploiting continuously warm waters (~18°C; see Supplementary).
 The immature birds moved widely in longitude (0° to 135° E), exploiting exclusively warm waters 17°-18° C. Juveniles exhibited very large migratory capacities over the southern Indian Ocean after fledging (15° to 135° E, ~ 4500 km from the colony), through a large range of latitudinal gradient (27° to 47° S).
 De Grissac et al. (2016) compared trajectories (i.e. departure direction or orientation toward specific areas) of juveniles and adults and showed that juveniles performed an initial rapid movement taking all individuals away from the vicinity of their native colony, and secondly performed large-scale movements similar to those of adults during the sabbatical period.

 GLS are archival light-recording loggers used to study activity of birds over periods lasting up to ~ 2 years.
 GLSs record the ambient light level every 10 min, from which local sunrise and sunset hours can be inferred to estimate location every 12 h (Wilson et al. 1992).
 GLS also recorded saltwater immersion data by testing for saltwater immersion at regular interval, storing the number of samples wet (>0) at the end of each 10 min period.
 We used saltwater immersion to estimate daily activity budget.
-Despite the higher mean spatial error of location estimates with these devices (over 100 km; Phillips et al. (2004a)), GLS loggers allowed us to track the birds for prolonged periods with minimal disturbance to them.
+Despite the higher mean spatial error of location estimates with these devices (over 100 km; Phillips et al. 2004a), GLS loggers allowed us to track the birds for prolonged periods with minimal disturbance to them.
 We considered the following stages with respect to the ages when GLS were deployed (see Table 1): juvenile, as a fledgling equipped with a GLS just before leaving the colony for the first time; immature, as a non-breeding young bird that had never bred equipped with a GLS when visiting the colony; adult, as a breeding adult equipped with a GLS during the incubation or brooding period which successfully fledged a chick and thereafter took a sabbatical year.
 To date, we have retrieved 40 of the 50 GLS loggers deployed in total over 4 years, from which 33 individual tracks were estimated (Table 1).
 Our original aim was to collect activity data on the three stages over a long period of time (>1 year).
 These data are available from a total of 10 adults tracked throughout their sabbatical period, 13 immature birds and 10 juvenile birds (up to 3.2 years).

 Data processing